 More than 300 caves and sinkholes dominate this area, highlighted by King Solomons and Marakoopa caves.
 Both are packed with outstanding features, and Marakoopa’s dazzling glow-worm display is not to be missed.
 Mole Creek is 75km from Launceston.

 A succession of limestone caves is found in this Gippsland location, headed by Fairy and Royal caves.
 Royal Cave possesses extravagant calcite-rimmed pools that make for a magnificent sight.
-The reserve is in proximity to BIG4 Waters Edge Holiday Park or BIG4 Whiters Holiday Village in Lakes Entrance.
+The reserve is 55km north of Lakes Entrance.

 Regarded as the state’s most extensive lava caves, these treasures are loaded with remarkable features.
 As far as caves go, this collection is relatively young – estimated to be formed ‘just’ 8000 years ago.
-Uncover them on a daytrip when staying at BIG4 Grampians Parkgate Resort in Halls Gap.
+The caves are 70km from Port Fairy or 90km from Warrnambool.

 Stare in wonder at an assortment of stalactites, stalagmites, and helictites that makes this one of the most impressive caves in Australia.
-It’s found in Lower Glenelg National Park, near the Victoria-South Australia border, and is within easy reach of Blue Lake Holiday Park in Mount Gambier.
+It’s found near the VIC-SA border and roughly 30km from Mt Gambier.